pryley/star-rating.js/README.md

 ### clearable:

-This boolean value determines whether the star rating can be cleared by clicking on the preselected star.
+This boolean value determines whether the star rating can be cleared by clicking on an already pre-selected star.

-Default: `true`

 ### clickFn:

 This value determines the custom function that is triggered after you click on a star.

-Default: `null`

 ### initialText:

 This string value determines the initial text when no value is selected.

-Default: `"Click to Rate"`

 ## Build